freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/01-responsive-web-design/css-flexbox/apply-the-flex-direction-property-to-create-a-column-in-the-tweet-embed.md

 # --description--

-Раніше для вбудованих твітів `header` та `footer` використовувалася властивість `flex-direction` зі значенням рядка. Так само і елементи всередині `.profile-name` функціонували добре у вигляді стовпця.
+The tweet embed `header` and `footer` used the `flex-direction` property earlier with a row value.
+Similarly, the items inside the `.profile-name` element would work well stacked as a column.

 # --instructions--